ossia/ossia-docs/source/index.html.md

 p.critical = false;
 ```

-## Enabled/Disabled
+## Disabled

-This attribute will disable a node: it will stop sending messages to the network.
+This attribute will disable a node: it will stop receiving/sending messages from/to the network.

 ```c
 ossia_node_t node = ...;